hobocta/podcast-downloader/README.md

 podcast-downloader
 ==================

-This script will download podcasts from RSS feeds, notify you on email and rotate files when new episodes is come
+This script download podcasts from RSS feeds, notify you on email and rotate files when new episodes is come

 --